padreati/rapaio/README.md

 Implemented Features
 ====================
-Implemented features are described by category.
 For each feature there are some notes regarding the development stage.
 If there are no notes it means the feature is considered to be fully implemented and well tested.